"Unabomber" Ted Kaczynski found dead in prison cell

 The Harvard-trained mathematician and former UC Berkeley math professor targeted anyone having to do with the advancement of technology.

-and wife Linda Patrik turned him in to the FBI.
-David Kaczynski recognized his brother's handwriting in an anti-technology manifesto, titled "Industrial Society and Its Future," was published in national newspapers.
+and his wife Linda Patrik turned him into the FBI.
+David Kaczynski recognized his brother's handwriting in an anti-technology manifesto, titled "Industrial Society and Its Future," when it was published in national newspapers.

 Kaczynski pled guilty to charges including transportation of an explosive with intent to kill or injure, mailing an explosive device with the intent to kill or injure, and use of a destructive device in relation to a crime of violence.